mathemountai/EconMrLong/README.md

-# 📌 **EconMrLong: Teaching & Learning Tools**
+# 📌 ** E-Learning Tools**
-Welcome to my development space for innovative teaching and learning tools, designed to enhance student engagement and understanding in economics.
+Welcome to my development space to design and share study tools to enhance Y13 students attainment in AQA A-Level economics.

 ---